usamaahmedsh/JPMorgan-CaseStudy/README.md

 Marketing recommendations for each segment

-Note: Visualizations and code are provided in the accompanying Jupyter notebook, including SHAP analysis and cluster validation plots.
-Please refer to the Jupyter Notebook for all the visualizations.
+_Note: Visualizations and code are provided in the accompanying Jupyter notebook, including SHAP analysis and cluster validation plots.
+Please refer to the Jupyter Notebook for all visualizations._